 High-tech products place high demands on manufacturing conditions, and the cleanroom plays a key role in that process.
 The “cleanroom” shows how people are keeping things clean there.

 Wherever a particle is considered dirt, cleanrooms can't be far away.
 For quite some time now, they have been keeping the smallest particles in the air at process-critical locations from causing considerable damage.
 However, in the meantime components have shrunk to structure sizes so small that even molecular contamination is dangerous.
 The semiconductor industry in particular has been struggling increasingly with this problem.
 For example, outgassing of plastics can cause considerable contamination on the product surface and have a negative influence on product quality.

 Besides cleanroom technology in general, the mycleanroom.de agency will devote part of the special show to the sectors for AMC (airborne molecular contamination) and EUVL (extreme UV lithography).
 Nearly all customers in microtechnology deal with topics such as filtration and metrology.

 A training module known as the intelligent lock is a new attraction at the fair.
-A modular cleanroom from mfk will be equipped with cleanroom furniture.
+A modular cleanroom from mfk will be equipped with cleanroom furniture of the company KEK.
 Virtual reality makes it possible for visitors to enter the cleanroom.
 Interactive instructions tell them how to put on clothing in the right order and how to wash and disinfect their hands correctly.
 The imaginary “door” to the cleanroom only opens for those who observe all the guidelines.